Cooking Beef - How to Cook Beef Perfectly Every Time

-Once cooked to your taste, remove from the oven, and from it's roasting dish.
+Once cooked to your taste, remove from the oven, and from the roasting dish.
 Cover with a cloth or loose fitting tinfoil, and let it 'rest' for 10 to 15 minutes before starting to carve.

 Use any juices remaining in the roasting dish as a base for your gravy.